Journaling is a tool we can use for self improvement, we record the day’s events and record our memories by writing down in a journal.

 6. Solves problems

-Writing down the problems that you face in your daily life, can be solved better when we anaylise these events when written down
+Journaling helps you with problems by writing them down, that you face in your daily life, can be solved better when we analyse these events when written down

 We can rationalize them, not from a personnel perspective, but from an outsider looking in.

 You will find strategies that allow you to solve your problems more quickly that you can apply to your situations.